What if... in front of others, you could actually enjoy singing, and move people?

 - Why violinist Itzhak Perlman thought of a hamburger during a show and how this kept the audience entertained, and how we’ll figure out performance exercises that will help you deliver a moving performance.

-- Why performance exercises are gold, in the sense that their effect is immediate on your expression on stage
+- Why performance exercises are gold: their effect on your expression on stage is immediate.

 - Why thinking of the lyrics will not only have the effect of a more expressive delivery but also a better vocal quality

 - Toy with scenarios like 'Your confident self', 'The silliness competition' and 'The FBI investigation': performance exercises that will make you more expressive each in a different way.

 - How to turn around the distractions that happen on and off stage during a performance to your advantage, and how this will make your performances even better

 Enrol in SingWell on Stage

 The first system for learning to sing in front of an audience

 The guidance I would have wished for myself on my own journey.
 It doesn't have to take years and a lot of struggle.

 My online course SingWell on Stage is a series of 34 video lessons where you can ask questions in the comments that I answer personally.
 As far as I know, it's the only systematic approach to mastering singing in front of people.
 Within a month or two your well-being on stage and your performance will have dramatically improved.

 (and VAT where applicable)